sblinnikov/boom/READMEseb.md

 Use Makefile.opts.gf7 for gfortran 7.5 and Makefile.opts.gf{strict} for newer versions of gfortran.

 After SeB corrected the code, the warnings on mismatch of actual and formal
-parameters dissapered, and it works, but there is a dangerous place: files with extension t06 were linked to unit=6
+parameters disappeared, and it works, but there is a dangerous place: files with extension t06 were linked to unit=6
 which is stdout, and gfortran failed to work in open statements with modifying status.